How to Create a WordPress Frontend Edit Profile Page

 Building the WordPress Edit Profile Form

-5. Design the form with the drag & drop builder or the Advanced shortcode builder.
+You can then design the form using the drag-and-drop or Advanced shortcode builder.

 You can preview how the form will look by clicking on the “Live Preview” button.